dvollrath/StudyGuide/intro/know.md

 {: .important }
 > Even within the group of rich countries there is variation in the level of GDP per capita that tends to persist over time as they all have similar growth rates.
 The variation is small compared to the difference between the group of rich countries and the group of middle income or poor countries.

+## The drivers of economic growth
 {: .important }
 > The level of GDP per capita depends on factors of production like physical capital, human capital (e.g. skills or education), natural resources, and the population.
 It also depends on productivity, which is about how you use those factors of production.
 Factors are like ingredients, productivity is like a recipe.

 {: .important }
-> The long-run growth rate of any country, regardless of the level of GDP per capita, depends on the growth rate of productivity, not the growth rate of factors of production.
-The long-run growth rate depends on coming up with better recipes, not on finding more ingredients.
+> A significant share of the goods and services that make up GDP are used to create more factors of production: building new structures like offices, homes, and factories, educating workers, and extracting natural resources.

 {: .important }
+> The long-run growth rate of any country, regardless of the level of GDP per capita, depends on the growth rate of productivity, not the share of GDP devoted to accumulating more factors of production.
+The long-run growth rate depends on coming up with better recipes, not on accumulating more and more ingredients.

+{: .important }
-> The supply of factors of production does help determine the level of GDP per capita, and variation in those factors does help determine variation across countries in the level of GDP per capita, and why some countries are relatively rich and some are relatively poor.
+> The share of GDP devoted to accumulating factors of production does help determine the *level* of GDP per capita, and variation in that share does help determine variation across countries in the level of GDP per capita, and hence why some countries are relatively rich and some are relatively poor.

+{: .important }
+> Non-renewable or fixed natural resources that we rely on to produce GDP do slow down the growth rate of GDP per capita because we cannot accumulate more of them to keep up with population.
+However, historically that drag has not been big enough to elimiate positive growth in GDP per capita, and we often innovate away from using those resources to mitigate or eliminate that drag.

+## The drivers of productivity growth
 {: .important }
 > The reason factors do not determine the growth rate is because factors are *rival* goods, meaning they can only be used in one place at one time.
 Productivity depends on *non-rival* ideas or recipes; good ideas or recipes can be used by anyone anywhere at any time without diminishing their usefulness.